Is Income Protection Worth It? The Pros And Cons

 2) Income protection can cover a portion of your income

-Income Protection insurance policies can cover up to 75% of your income (up to a certain monthly limit) for a set period of time.
+NobleOak’s Income Protection Insurance covers up to 70% of your income (up to a certain monthly limit) for a set period of time depending on the insurer.
 For most people, that’s enough to cover day-to-day expenses.

 3) There are several ‘benefit periods’ available

 You might also be able to opt for a longer benefit period.
 In some instances, it might be possible to get coverage where you’ll receive payments up to a certain age.
-Some Income Insurance policies facilitate coverage up to age 65 (or until you can go back to work, if that happens first).
+Some income protection policies facilitate coverage up to age 65 (or until you can go back to work, if that happens first).

-When asking for an Income Protection quote, find out which rehabilitation expenses and what types of retraining options might be covered under the policy terms you are considering.
+When asking for an Income Protection quote, it may be a good idea to find out which rehabilitation expenses and what types of retraining options might be covered under the policy terms you are considering.

 5) You can usually agree to a longer waiting period to reduce your premiums

-- Waiting period length: The ‘waiting period’ is the amount of time you have to wait (whilst you are unable to work) before you start receiving payments.
+- Waiting period length: The ‘waiting period’ is the amount of time you’ll need to wait (whilst you are unable to work) before you start receiving payments.
 This may be as long as three months, in some cases.
 In most cases, the longer the waiting period, the lower the premium.

 - Benefit amount: During the application process, you’ll get to choose how much of your income you’d like to receive coverage for.
 When you opt for a larger benefit, the insurer takes on more financial risk in the event of a claim, which is reflected in the increased cost.
 Conversely, choosing a lower benefit amount can reduce premiums.

-This section will unpack some of the downsides of Income Protection Insurance.
-Is it worth it in situations where you already have a medical condition, or the policy has a number of exclusions?
+This section will unpack some of the downsides of income protection insurance.
+For example, is it worth it in situations where you already have a medical condition, or if the policy has exclusions?
 Let’s take a look.

 1) Having a pre-existing medical condition can raise your premiums